 For the jazz fan: Bohemia Jazz Cafe

-One of the most iconic institutions in Granada.
-From delicious crepes to gigantic milkshakes to funky boho décor, it’s no wonder why Bohemia Jazz Cafe is a place locals hold dear.
-It even has some famous customers: actor Benicio del Toro visited based on the recommendation of a friend!
+One of the most iconic institutions in Granada provides everything from delicious crepes to gigantic milkshakes to funky boho décor.
+It’s no wonder why Bohemia Jazz Cafe is a place locals hold dear.
+It even has some famous customers: legend has it that actor Benicio del Toro visited based on the recommendation of a friend.
 If you’re more of a night owl, it’s open until 3 a.m., making it a great place to have some cocktails and enjoy live music.

 Address: Plaza de los Lobos, 11